-- Use Regulations: 1. - A building or land shall be used only for the following purposes: а. - (1) Farming. - Animal husbandry.
-(2) - (3)Farm family dwellings.
-Tenant dwellings.
-(4) - Site-built, single-family detached dwellings.
-(5) - Additional dwellings for family and relatives on unsubdivided property on a non-rental basis, (6)and which meet the criteria outlined in Special Provisions [subsection 3]. - Manufactured housing.
-(7) - (8) Mobile homes. - Accessory buildings.
-(9) - (10) Family subdivisions, provided that they conform to the St. Charles Parish Subdivision Regulations [appendix C]. - (11) Farmer's market, provided that the criteria outlined in Special Provisions [subsection 3] is met. - (12) Any permitted uses under subsection 1.a. items (1) through (9) on a lot or property without frontage provided that a permanent right of passage to access the structure exist or is provided for, is recorded into the deed of the property, and is filed with the Clerk of Court. - (13) Lawn Care Service subject to the requirements of Section VII. - (14) Historic Home Site Bed and Breakfast. b. - Special exception uses and structures include the following: - Religious institutions.
-(1) - (2)Golf courses and golf practice ranges. - Public parks and recreational areas.
-(3) - Special permit uses and structures include the following: - Child care centers.
-(1)

-- (2)Public and private academic institutions (trade, business and industrial schools shall be located in the appropriate commercial or industrial zoning district). - (3)Cemeteries and mausoleums, provided that they meet the criteria outlined in Special Provisions [subsection 3]. - Extraction of oil and gas, minerals and other natural resources provided that criteria set forth (4) by the St. Charles Parish Coastal Zone Management Section of the Planning and Zoning Department are met. - (5)Public stables and kennels - Cellular installations and PCS (personal communication service) installations.
-(6) - (7)Green markets upon review and approval by the Planning Commission and supporting resolution of the Council.
-Such sites must possess frontage on a hard-surfaced public collector or arterial street. - Reserved.
-(8) - Fire stations with or without firefighter training facilities.
-(9) - (10) Nonresidential accessory buildings. - Accessory dwelling units upon approval by the Planning Commission and supporting (11)resolution of the Council. - 2 Spatial Requirements: - Minimum lot size shall be twenty thousand (20,000) square feet; minimum width fifty (50) feet.
-(Ord. a.
-No. 07-1-6, § II, 1-8-07) b - Minimum yard sizes: - Front-Thirty-five (35) feet.
-(1) - Side-Ten (10) feet.
-(2) - (3) Rear-Twenty (20) feet. - Whenever property abuts a major drainage canal as defined by the Subdivision regulations (4) the required setback for all structures shall be ten (10) feet measured from the inner boundary of such servitude or right-of-way, not withstanding any other more restrictive setbacks, this provision shall not apply to any lot of record created and existing prior to the effective date of Ordinance No. 99-12-8, December 15, 1999. - Accessory buildings: Minimum rear and side setbacks shall be ten (10) feet. - d.
-Permitted encroachments: - Overhangs projecting not more than twenty-four (24) inches excluding gutter.
-(1) - (2)Stairs and landings not more than three (3) feet in height, projecting no more than four (4) feet into the required front or rear yard. - 3.
-Special Provisions:

-- Additional dwellings on unsubdivided property: a. - Additional dwellings on unsub- divided property referred to in 1, a(11) above, will be permitted (1) at the rate of one (1) dwelling unit for each ten thousand (10,000) square feet of lot area.
+- Use Regulations: - a.
+A building or land shall be used only for the following purposes: - (1) Farming. - (2) Animal husbandry. - (3) Farm family dwellings. - (4) Tenant dwellings. - (5) Site-built, single-family detached dwellings. - (6) Additional dwellings for family and relatives on unsubdivided property on a non-rental basis, and which meet the criteria outlined in Special Provisions [subsection 3]. - Manufactured housing. - (8) Mobile homes. - (9) Accessory buildings. - (10) Family subdivisions, provided that they conform to the St. Charles Parish Subdivision Regulations [appendix C]. - (11) Farmer's market, provided that the criteria outlined in Special Provisions [subsection 3] is met. - (12) Any permitted uses under subsection 1.a. items (1) through (9) on a lot or property without frontage provided that a permanent right of passage to access the structure exist or is provided for, is recorded into the deed of the property, and is filed with the Clerk of Court. - (13) Lawn Care Service subject to the requirements of Section VII. - (14) Historic Home Site Bed and Breakfast. - b.
+Special exception uses and structures include the following: - (1) Religious institutions. - (2) Golf courses and golf practice ranges. - (3) Public parks and recreational areas. - c.
+Special permit uses and structures include the following: - (1) Child care centers. - (2) Public and private academic institutions (trade, business and industrial schools shall be located in the appropriate commercial or industrial zoning district). - (3) Cemeteries and mausoleums, provided that they meet the criteria outlined in Special Provisions [subsection 3]. - (4) Extraction of oil and gas, minerals and other natural resources provided that criteria set forth by the St. Charles Parish Coastal Zone Management Section of the Planning and Zoning Department are met. - Public stables and kennels. - (6) Cellular installations and PCS (personal communication service) installations. - (7) Green markets upon review and approval by the Planning Commission and supporting resolution of the Council.
+Such sites must possess frontage on a hard-surfaced public collector or arterial street. - (8) Reserved. - (9) Fire stations with or without firefighter training facilities. - (10) Nonresidential accessory buildings. - (11) Accessory dwelling units upon approval by the Planning Commission and supporting resolution of the Council. - 2.
+Spatial Requirements: - a.
+Minimum lot size shall be twenty thousand (20,000) square feet; minimum width fifty (50) feet.
+(Ord.
+No. 07-1-6, § II, 1-8-07) - b.
+Minimum yard sizes: - (1) Front-Thirty-five (35) feet. - (2) Side-Ten (10) feet. - (3) Rear-Twenty (20) feet. - (4) Whenever property abuts a major drainage canal as defined by the Subdivision regulations the required setback for all structures shall be ten (10) feet measured from the inner boundary of such servitude or right-of-way, not withstanding any other more restrictive setbacks, this provision shall not apply to any lot of record created and existing prior to the effective date of Ordinance No. 99-12-8, December 15, 1999. - c.
+Accessory buildings: Minimum rear and side setbacks shall be ten (10) feet. - d.
+Permitted encroachments: - (1) Overhangs projecting not more than twenty-four (24) inches excluding gutter. - (2) Stairs and landings not more than three (3) feet in height, projecting no more than four (4) feet into the required front or rear yard. - 3.
+Special Provisions: - a.
+Additional dwellings on unsubdivided property: - (1) Additional dwellings on unsub- divided property referred to in 1, a(11) above, will be permitted at the rate of one (1) dwelling unit for each ten thousand (10,000) square feet of lot area.